PPL-IIITA/ppl-assignment-MedhaRai/README.md

 Documentation :

-Documentation can be found in dist folder
+Documentation can be found under q1/dist/javadoc..